-The Department of History is pleased to announce that its 2014-2015 Norbert A. Kuntz Memorial lecturer is Dr. Charles F. Briggs, Lecturer, Department of History, The University of Vermont.
-The title of his talk is "Thinking Globally About the Hundred Years War."
+The 2014-2015 Norbert A. Kuntz Memorial lecturer was Dr. Charles F. Briggs, Lecturer, Department of History, The University of Vermont.
+The title of his talk was "Thinking Globally About the Hundred Years War."

 Recent publications by members of the department include the following:

-George Dameron, Professor and Chair, has learned that his peer-reviewed article, "Medieval Florence," has been accepted for publication and is forthcoming in the online Oxford Bibliographies in Medieval Studies, ed.
+George Dameron, Professor and Chair, has learned that his peer-reviewed article, "Medieval Florence," is forthcoming in the online Oxford Bibliographies in Medieval Studies, ed.
 Paul E. Szarmach (New York: Oxford University Press).
 His essay, "Angels, monsters, and hybridity in the Divine Comedy of Dante: ancient and Greek cultural legacies and Dante's critique of the Church," has appeared in Dante and the Greeks, edited by Jan M. Ziolkowski, Dumbarton Oaks Medieval Humanities Series (Cambridge, Ma.: Harvard University Press, 2014), 247-264.
 His essay, “Church and Commune in Thirteenth Century Pistoia: Grain and the Struggle for Political Legitimacy in Medieval Tuscany,” has just been published in The Late Medieval and Renaissance City-State and Beyond: Essays in Honour of M. E. Bratchel, edited by C. I. Hamilton and Anita Virga, in The South African Journal of Medieval and Renaissance Studies, vols.
 22/23 (2012-2013), 23-38.
 Another of his essays, "The Church as Lord," recently appeared in The Oxford Handbook of Medieval Christianity, edited by John H. Arnold (Oxford: Oxford University Press, 2014).